tturner/nerdnest/README.md

 For Celcius you can specify half units as well e.g. 19, 20.5, 23.5

 # Saving a log
-If you specify the logfile configuration option, whenever you run ./nerdnest status it will append the information it receives to that file in csv format.
-You could use this with crontab to record statistics for your Nest over long periods (and even plot them on charts)
+If you specify the logfile configuration option, whenever you run ./nerdnest status it will append the information it receives to that file in either csv or json format.
+You could use this with crontab to record statistics for your Nest over long periods (and even plot them on charts).

+Use the logformat configuration option to specify if you want csv or json.
+The csv format contains fewer fields.

+**NOTE: If you use this library to create an application for other people, you should read the Nest Developer Terms of Service as there is a specific rule about how long you are allowed to retain the data.**